Heart of Texas Rural Transit District (HOTRTD)

 HOTRTD is 1 of 40 Rural Transit Districts designated statewide by the Texas Department of Transportation (TxDOT).
 HOTRTD is managed by Ronald E. “Rep” Pledger.

 Transportation service is classified as “origin-to-destination” meaning the vehicle stops at the passenger’s address instead of the passenger being required to go to a pick-up location or hub of service.

-Transportation is provided Monday through Friday (schedule varies) in the rural areas of the HOTRTD service area consisting of Bosque, Falls, Freestone, Hill, and Limestone counties.
+Rural transportation is provided Monday through Friday (schedule varies) in the rural areas of the HOTRTD service area consisting of Bosque, Falls, Freestone, Hill, and Limestone counties.

-Transportation is provided using a vehicle from the pool of twenty-three (23) HOTCOG owned vehicles ranging in seating capacities between three (3) and twelve (12) passengers.
+Rural transportation is provided using a vehicle from the pool of twenty-three (23) HOTCOG owned vehicles ranging in seating capacities between three (3) and twelve (12) passengers.
 The driver of each vehicle is a contract employee of the HOTRTD and has a valid Commercial Driver’s License certification.

-Transportation services are provided within or between five counties - Bosque, Falls, Freestone, Hill, and Limestone counties.
+Rural transportation services are provided within or between five counties - Bosque, Falls, Freestone, Hill, and Limestone counties.
 McLennan County is not in the HOTRTD service area and is not served by the HOTRTD.
 Trips to, from, or within McLennan County are served exclusively by the McLennan County Transit District which can be reached at 254-750-1620 to make reservations.

 The fee structure to ride HOTRTD buses applies per person for each way of the trip originating from any one of the following counties in our service area (Bosque, Falls, Freestone, Hill, and Limestone counties) and terminating within any county in the service area.
 HOTRTD trips do not originate or terminate outside of the service area.